drawsmcgraw/satchel/docs/digitalocean-salt-cloud-map-files.md

   # Digital Ocean account keys
   client_key: YourClientIDCopiedFromControlPanel
   api_key: YourAPIKeyCopiedFromControlPanel

+  # This is the name of your SSH key in your Digital Ocean account
   ssh_key_name: digital-ocean-salt-cloud.pub

-  # Directory & file name on your Salt master
+  # This is the path to the private key for your Digital Ocean account
   ssh_key_file: /keys/digital-ocean-salt-cloud
 ~~~~

-And you should have something like the following in `/etc/salt/cloud.profiles.d/digital_ocean.conf`:
+And we'll put this in `/etc/salt/cloud.profiles.d/digital_ocean.conf`:

 ~~~~
 ubuntu_512MB_ny2: